jacen92/pi-gen/README.md

 # pi-gen
-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the raspberrypi.org Raspbian images but in a minimal version only_

-### TODO
-1. Documentation
+This tool was forked to be able to build a custom image ahead of a minimal official raspbian image.
+All raspberrypi packages (update-config, raspi-config, python-gpio) are available in images.
+Rigth now it takes 690MB in sd card and 35MB in RAM (tested on rpi3), bluetooth and wifi are enabled.
+A Qemu mode is in the pipe, it modify the final image to be used with Qemu but not with a real rpi (not stable), in this case the image have the suffixe -qemu.img

 ## Dependencies

+I recommand to build with docker (you will be able to build from windows or mac) else you have to install these packages:

 `quilt parted realpath qemu-user-static debootstrap zerofree pxz zip dosfstools bsdtar libcap2-bin grep rsync`

 ## Config

-Upon execution, `build.sh` will source the file `config` in the current working directory.
+Upon execution, `build.sh` will source the file `config` in the current working directory or a file specified with `CONFIG_FILE`.
 This bash shell fragment is intended to set needed environment variables.
+In order to create your own config just copy the config file (use as a template).

 The following environment variables are supported:

- * `IMG_NAME` **required** (Default: unset)
+ * `CONFIG_FILE` (Default: config)

-   The name of the image to build with the current stage directories.
-Setting `IMG_NAME=Raspbian` is logical for an unmodified RPi-Distro/pi-gen build, but you should use something else for a customized version.
-Export files in stages may add suffixes to `IMG_NAME`.
+   The path to a file which export custom env var for the build script.
+You can customize these var and have an multiple config files
+   In the next release it will be possible to enable some function as QEMU version of your image or other things like this.
+   ** Do not remove any export ** There are no default values set in the build script.

  * `APT_PROXY` (Default: unset)